 1980 – #1 Hit November 15, 1980 – December 26, 1980: Kenny Rogers – Lady

 1984 – Baby Fae died, she was an infant born a month earlier, but lived for 20 days with a transplanted baboon heart.

-1990 – The world discovered that Milli Vanilli, the hot, new Grammy winning pop duo, were lip synching in their songs, and resulted in losing the Grammy award for Best New Artist.
+1990 – The world discovered that Milli Vanilli, the hot, new Grammy-winning pop duo, was lip-synching in their songs, which resulted in losing the Grammy award for Best New Artist.

 1993- Britney Spears, Justin Timberlake, and Christina Aguilera joined the cast of The New Mickey Mouse Club.